Citadels of Transylvania & UNESCO painted monasteries

 *Please note that you will travel on the Transfagarasan road between June and September.
 Outside this period, the road is closed due to snow for the rest of the year, and you will use the road going along the Olt river valley

-Overnight in Bucharest, Hotel Capitol**** (5 minutes walk from the Old Town)
+Overnight in Bucharest, Hotel Concorde Old Town****

 This will be your last day in Romania.
 You will say goodbye to the friends you’ve made here and head on to the airport for your flight home.